 Number of Travellers

 Couple and family policies are typically cheaper per person than individual policies.
 Most providers define a family as two adults and up to four dependent children.
-Multi-cabin family bookings may need separate policies for each cabin group.
+Multi-cabin family bookings may require separate policies for each cabin group.

-Popular Cruise Routes for Kiwi Travellers
+Popular Cruise Routes for Australian Travellers

-Pacific Island Cruises
+South Pacific Cruises

 • Shore excursion activities like snorkelling and kayaking are typically covered on standard policies